 Mediation Is Not Always the Answer

 If you are asking yourself what could be the easiest and least painful option for a divorce resolution, mediation has probably come to mind.
 If you are in the mindset that you want to try and utilize divorce mediation and a way to resolve any disputes, you must first consider the entire situation.
 While mediation is a valuable tool, it is not always applicable to your position.
 Some of the times when divorce mediation should be avoided include:

 Doing it Remotely: Distance is something that can help the initial wound of divorce proceedings heal.
 However, this can also mean that, even if both parties are agreeing to mediation, the distance can make being in the same room next to impossible.
-A remote or video meeting for mediation is not ideal as body language and face-to-face interaction are crucial parts in coming to a resolution and allowing a mediator to do their job.
+A remote or video meeting for mediation is not ideal as body language, and face-to-face interaction is a crucial part in coming to a resolution and allowing a mediator to do their job.
 If all parties cannot be present, a mediation is not the right option.

 Divorce is becoming more common.
 As such, it is important the legal world develops new and efficient ways for people to push through this life event with as little strife as possible.
 While mediation is often a great option for folks going through this, certain situations do not lend themselves to effective mediation.
 Whether you find yourself facing a combative adversary or the sheer distance between you two makes mediation unreasonable, there are plenty of times where another option outside of mediation will be in your best interest.
 When you’re in need of a mediator and legal expert, trust the team here at Hildebrand Law to provide you with the finest legal advice in Arizona.
 Give us a call and learn how we can help today.

 If you have a question about in Arizona, please call to speak to one of our experienced Scottsdale and Phoenix Arizona attorneys at (480)305-8300.